ArtemHaidei/shipment-management/README.md

 - Open your browser and go to http://localhost:8089/
 - Enter the number of users to simulate and the hatch rate, then click "Start swarming".
-- For dev HOST enter http://localhost:8000 (or your server address)
+- For dev HOST, enter http://localhost:8000 (or your server address)
-- For prod HOST enter https://0.0.0.0:8000 (or your server address)
+- For prod HOST, enter https://0.0.0.0:8000 (or your server address)

 ___